AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 Let's say you want to embed a YouTube video on your page, and you know that [YouTube videos have an aspect ratio of `16:9`](https://support.google.com/youtube/answer/6375112).
 You don't want to give the iframe a *fixed* width and height—rather, you want its width to fill its container and for its height to scale responsively.
 Like this:

-<div class="tile aspect-ratio-16-9" data-ratio="Pretend this is a YouTube iframe" role="img" aria-label="A rectangular region of the page is shown in the shape roughly resembling a YouTube embed iframe.
+<div class="demo-tile aspect-ratio-16-9" data-ratio="Pretend this is a YouTube iframe" role="img" aria-label="A rectangular region of the page is shown in the shape roughly resembling a YouTube embed iframe.
 It always maintains a 16:9 aspect ratio."></div>

 For both code samples, we'll work with this common markup: